soxueren/atsd/change-logs/weekly-2016/2016-12-21/README.md

 the `WHERE` clause, we fetched all rows for `cdc.all_deaths` and  `mr8w-325u` before this optimization.
 A condition like `ROW_NUMBER(tags ORDER BY datetime desc) <= 1` means we only need the last value for each combination of tags.
 We can therefore skip values with a timestamp less than the minimum last insert time.

-Check out our article on [SQl queries for U.S. death statistics](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md).
+Check out our article on [SQL queries for U.S. death statistics](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md).